-It’s time for another year to come to a close, and if you’re human you’re probably doing a little reflecting this week.
+With the holidays arriving, that means it’s getting time for another year to come to a close, and if you’re human you’re probably doing a little reflecting this week.
 You might also be reflecting if you’re a robot, and that’s part of your programming for some reason.
-Either way, you might be feeling a little twinge of nostalgia, and for that, you have us, and our first ever annual list of Nostalgic Holiday films.
+Either way, you might be feeling a little twinge of nostalgia, and for that, you have us, and our list of Twenty Nostalgic Holiday films.

 Sub-Cultured’s First Annual Official Nostalgic Holiday Films List (For Nostalgia)

 Holiday Film Favorites we can (Mostly) Agree On